jfly/2023-09-01-thrift-circular-import/README.md

-Reproduce some bizarre behavior of the thrift compiler (reproducible on thrift 0.18.1).
+Repro of some bizarre behavior of the thrift compiler (reproducible on thrift 0.18.1).

+_Note: I reported this bug upstream here: https://issues.apache.org/jira/browse/THRIFT-5733, and it was quickly fixed in https://github.com/apache/thrift/pull/2851/.
+I'm not sure which version of Thrift will include the fix._

 Dangerous command to run (either runs forever, or just consumes a ton of ram before segfaulting):